ms/buildtogether.tech/collaborate/index.md

 Wikis seem like a good way to keep notes, create documentation, and so on.
 Their main strength is the fact that content is automatically and immediately visible on the web.
-In practice, you'll probably get as much mileage out of a bunch of Markdown pages under version control---you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.
+These days, you will probably get more mileage out of a bunch of Markdown pages under version control---you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.